-Most readers of this blog know my opinion on the challenges of finding makeup suitable for cool-toned skins.
-I am not talking about cool/neutral skins, but the purely cool-toned people whose skins broadcast any warmth in their makeup, causing their faces to look sallow or ruddy or just not their best.
-Our complexions can be so uncompromising, and we are generally in the makeup minority.
+Many readers of this blog know of my opinion on the challenges of finding makeup suitable for cool-toned skins.
+I am not talking about cool/neutral skins, but the purely cool-toned people whose skins broadcast any warmth in makeup, causing our faces to look sallow or ruddy or pale or lined.
+Cool complexions can be so uncompromising, and we are generally in the makeup minority.

-To my rescue comes elea blake cosmetics.
+To the rescue comes elea blake cosmetics.
 Their slogan is "We've got your color," and truer words were never spoken.